Melbourne's Apartment Market

 13 November 2025

-In March this year Charter Keck Cramer highlighted that the Melbourne Build to Sell apartment market was facing a significant challenge, with 8,000 unsold apartments constructed between 2020 and 2024.
+In March this year Charter Keck Cramer highlighted that Melbourne's apartment market (Build to Sell) was facing a significant challenge, with 8,000 unsold apartments constructed between 2020 and 2024.
 This issue stems from the last investor-led cycle, where numerous apartments were presold before the pandemic and subsequently delivered during Melbourne's lockdowns.
 The lockdowns, combined with movement restrictions and border closures, considerably dampened occupier demand.

 Since 2017, and increasingly since 2022, the imposition of additional taxes and charges on foreign buyers of new apartments has further complicated the market dynamics.
 Despite these obstacles, our research indicates that foreign investors remain highly attracted to "Brand Melbourne."
 However, the existing foreign taxes and charges are significant deterrents to their investment.